How To Stretch Your Lower Back To Alleviate Pain And Tightness

 One of the best ways to loosen up the groin and hips is to do a variation of the pigeon stance.
 The deep hip rotator muscles, which are responsible for hip stability, are stretched in this position.

-How to to do the pigeon pose exercise (Check video at end of instructions if you would like a demonstration instead).
+How to to do the pigeon pose exercise to help with lower back pain (Check video at end of instructions if you would like a demonstration instead).

 - To begin, sit on a table with your knees precisely beneath your thighs slightly outstretched and your hands resting on your hips.